How green is your application?

 Where are the green deficient items used in my application?

 Once you have a list of the green deficient items, the next step is find out where these components are being used in your application so that you can plan to update them.
 The right panel shows a high-level view of the items containing the deficient code.
-Clicking the Investigate button opens up the relevant objects and nodes in full screen mode.
+Clicking the Open in a new view button opens up the relevant objects and nodes in full screen mode.
 A hypothetical example is explained below.

 Example

-Take the following example where the check “Avoid calling a function in a condition loop” has been violated a number of times.
-Look at the right panel high-level overview to see adherence:
+Take the following example where the check “Prefer comparison-to-0 in loop conditions” has been violated a number of times.
+Look at the right panel high-level overview to see the impacted component, all items it calls directly and any additional items involved in links between called items:

 It is also possible to view the exact piece of source code that defines where your custom object is calling the the class - click the link between the objects to do so: